juanbeniteza/django-rest-framework-crud/README.md

 ```
 we get:
 ```
- {  "detail":  "Authentication credentials were not provided."  }
+ {  "detail":  "You must be authenticated"  }
 ```
 Instead, if we try to access with credentials:
 ```